If you say YouTube is your last resort, I have no objection.

 But Youtube isn’t suitable as a primary learning platform.

 YouTube is an excellent resource for data science tutorials on specific niche topics.
 For instance, I wouldn’t recommend learning data engineering from scratch with Youtube.
 But you could find how-to guides on Google to connect Salesforce with Redshift.

 You can find expert interviews on Youtube.
 Most course providers also offer these, but there are plenty on Youtube.
 You could also regularly subscribe to some podcasts introducing new and exciting data science tools and concepts.

 Also, youtube is free and available worldwide.

 Simply speaking, Youtube is not an excellent platform for progressive learning, but it may be suitable for finding quick solutions to specific problems.
 Think of it as a video version of StackOverflow, not a substitute for a data science module.

 Youtube has been a valuable resource for lean just anything.

 But I don’t use it as a tool to learn data science; not anything I’m serious about.

 Youtube is primarily a social media platform.
 Like any other social media, it’s built for distraction (personal opinion.)
-It doesn’t have some key features, such as peer learning opportunities or live Q&As and challenges.
+It lacks vital features like peer learning opportunities or Q&As and challenges.
 Leaning is relatively passive on Youtube.